nasa/cumulus-dashboard/TABLES.md

 **Props**

-- **primaryIdx**: Column number to apply bold typeface to.
-Default is `0` or far-left column.
+- **tableColumns**: This is an array containing the column configuration for the table.
+It is the value for the `columns` key in the options object that is passed to `useTable()`
+  * Options for each column include:
+    - Header: *text or component that will render as the header*
+    - accessor: *key or function for obtaining value*
+    - id: *unqiure column id. required if accessor is function*
+    - disableSortBy: *set to true if the column should not be sortable*
+    - width: *default is 125. set value if column needs to be wider/smaller*

+  * Additional options can be found [here](https://github.com/tannerlinsley/react-table/blob/master/docs/api/useTable.md#column-options) or in the documation for a specific plugin hook

 - **data**: Array of data items.
-Items can be objects or arrays, depending on the accessor functions defined in `row`.
+Items can be any format.
-- **header**: Array of strings representing the header row.
-- **row**: Array of items representing columns in each row.
-Items can be accessor functions with the arguments `data[k], k, data` (where `k` is the index of the current loop), or string values, ie `"collectionName"`.
-- **props**: Array of property names to send to Elasticsearch for a re-ordering query.
-- **sortIdx**: The current index of the `props` array to sort by.
+- **sortIdx**: The id of the column to sort on.
-- **order**: Either 'desc' or 'asc', corresponding to sort order.
 - **changeSortProps**: Callback when a new sort order is defined, passed an object with the properties `{ sortIdx, order }`.
-- **onSelect**: Callback when a row is selected (or unselected), passed a string id corresponding to the `rowId` selector.
+- **onSelect**: Callback when a row is selected (or unselected), passed an array containing the ids of all selected rows.
 - **canSelect**: Boolean value defining whether 1. rows can be selected and 2. to render check marks.
-- **selectedRows**: Array of row ID's corresponding to rows that are currently selected.
-- **rowId**: String accessor to define as that row's id, ie `collectionName`.
+- **rowId**: String or function that defines a particular row's id.
+Passed to `useTable` options via `getRowId`.

-Note, `props`, `sortIdx`, `order`, and `changeSortProps` only apply to components that implement smart searching, such as `list-view`.
+Note, `sortIdx` and `changeSortProps` only apply to components that implement smart searching, such as `list-view`.
 This base component does internal prop checking to determine whether it uses smart or dumb sorting, based on whether the above props are defined.

 ## `list-view`